peterwittek/somoclu/README.md

 * Both dense and sparse input data are supported.
 * Large maps of several hundred thousand neurons are feasible.
 * Integration with Databionic ESOM Tools.
+* Python, R, and MATLAB interfaces for the dense CPU kernel.

 For more information, refer to the following paper: